PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

             Analysis of :math:`\nu`
             ^^^
-            We recall that in Equation :eq:`focops-eq-3`,
+            We recall that in :eq:`focops-eq-3`,
             :math:`\nu` acts as a cost penalty term where increasing :math:`\nu` makes it less likely for state-action pairs with higher costs to be sampled by :math:`\pi^*`.
             Hence in this regard, the update rule in :eq:`focops-eq-10` is intuitive, because it increases :math:`\nu` if :math:`J^C(\pi_{\theta_k})>d`
-            (which means the agent violate the cost constraints) and decreases :math:`\nu` otherwise.
+            (which means the agent violates the cost constraints) and decreases :math:`\nu` otherwise.

 ------